-Currently, the server uses the built-in BMLT codes, plus “Child Care Available (CC)”, “Literature Study (LS)”, and “Smoke Break (SB)” codes.
+Currently, the server uses the built-in BMLT codes, plus a few additional ones that have been requested.
 We also replaced the former GL code with three.
 Here are the three codes for GL meetings:

 |Lesbian, gay, bisexual, transgender, questioning, and allies.